MicrosoftDocs/well-architected/well-architected/security/design-identity-role-definitions.md

 ### Reference model example

 This section uses this [Reference model](design-segmentation.md#reference-model) to demonstrate the considerations for assigning permissions for different segments.
-Microsoft recommends starting from these models and adapting to your organization.
+If your workload architecture requires segmentation and shared services spanning multiple segments for the same workload, Microsoft recommends starting from these models and adapting to your organization.

+> [!WARNING]
+> Shared services are seldom deployed or managed as part of a signle workload or by the workload team.
+When centralized teams provide shared service, the best practice is to begin with [Azure Landing Zones](/azure/cloud-adoption-framework/ready/landing-zone/) in the Cloud Adoption Framework.
+Azure Landing Zones provide a conceptual architecture, reference implementations, and proven design processes to customize and implement the platform (or shared) services needed to support multiple applications.
+Those best practices aid in making platform wide decisions regarding [network topology and connectivity](/azure/cloud-adoption-framework/ready/landing-zone/design-area/network-topology-and-connectivity), [segmentation](/azure/cloud-adoption-framework/ready/azure-best-practices/plan-for-landing-zone-network-segmentation) and [governance](/azure/cloud-adoption-framework/ready/landing-zone/design-area/governance), which should be used when these decisions impact more than one workload.

 #### Core services reference permissions